Hi, my name is Anne Sarah Weimar. I am the voice behind the food blog ”New Nordic Kosher Kitchen”.

 Denmark has, during the past years, evolved to become a nation of food lovers.

-We have a strong tradition for cooking our meals at home (from scratch) and we prioritize sharing at least one meal together a day if we possibly can.
+We have a strong tradition for cooking our meals at home (from scratch).
+My husband and I have always prioritized sharing at least one meal together a day if we possibly can.
+Our sons, who also lives in Copenhagen often stop by just to participate in the meal or to create a dinner for us.
+These are my favorite moments.

 Both men and women take pride in baking their own artisan bread and a “forest” of small and middle-sized companies now produce delicious high quality food items for sale.
 Denmark has, apart from having a huge organic production, also landmarked itself as a wine maker country.
 Who would have thought that at this northern latitude?